Solomon Islands

 In 2024, WSP is undertaking a second national MDA for scabies in Solomon Islands.

 The ivermectin-based MDA began in March, kicking off in Temotu province.
-Teams of nurses and health workers travelled around Temotu to deliver two doses of scabies medicine to the 20,000 living in the province over the course of a month.
+Teams of nurses and health workers travelled around Temotu to deliver two doses of scabies medicine to the 20,000 people living in the province over the course of a month.
 WSP is very grateful to all the people involved in the MDA in Temotu.

 Integrated NTD Surveillance Survey with Scabies, Yaws and Trachoma

-In September 2023, MoHMS and partners initiated a training program for nurses and public health officers to carry out the nationwide survey on three NTDs: scabies, yaws, and trachoma.
+In September 2023, MHMS and partners initiated a training program for nurses and public health officers to carry out the nationwide survey on three NTDs: scabies, yaws, and trachoma.
 The WSP Program Lead and Senior Program Officer travelled from the Melbourne Office to attend the trainings in Solomon Islands.
 Nurses were trained on clinical skin examinations for scabies and infection, field communications, consent, and survey logistics.
 Data collectors were trained on how to use a survey tool called REDCap to collect survey data on electronic tablets.

 The dedication and tireless efforts of all teams involved in the survey are commendable, with this collaborative effort underscoring a shared commitment to public health and disease control.